apify/apify-docs/sources/platform/integrations/api.md

  > This information is only relevant to members or owners of organization accounts.

-When working under organization account, you will see two types of API tokens in the Integrations page.
+When working under an organization account, you will see two types of API tokens on the Integrations page.

 ![Integrations page in the Apify Console in organizatoin mode](./images/api-token-organization.png)